 Moreover, $\alpha$ must be structure-preserving, and in particular must satisfy equation~(\ref{eq:mp2}).
-To see what goes wrong if $\alpha$ doesn't, suppose there are states $x$ and $y$ such that, e.g., $\fapp{\alpha}{x} = \fapp{\alpha}{y}=\nown$, but $\papp{\alpha}{x \join y} = \own$, to consider but one bad combination of values for $\alpha$ (the other bad combinations are similarly absurd).
-Then we have two children that don't own the lock, but their parent is granted the lock upon joining, out of thin air.
-Such $\alpha$ violates the transfer of lock ownership between children and parents, and thus doesn't model locking.
+To see what goes wrong if $\alpha$ doesn't, suppose there're states $x$ and $y$ such that, e.g., $\fapp{\alpha}{x} = \fapp{\alpha}{y}=\nown$, but $\papp{\alpha}{x \join y} = \own$, to consider but one bad combination of values for $\alpha$ (the other bad combinations are similarly absurd).
+Then we have two children threads that don't own the lock, but their parent is granted the lock upon joining, out of thin air.
+Such $\alpha$ violates the transfer of lock ownership between children and parent threads, and thus doesn't model locking.

-\subsection{Partiality and \seprels as abstraction of disjointness}
+\subsection{Partiality and \SepRels as Abstraction of Disjointness}